 Many countries in Europe tried to start pension plans.
 Britain and Germany had some success.
 Roosevelt decided that the American pension plan, called Social Security, would be a “contract between generations.”
-The current generation of workers would pay a little each month that the government would give to the retirees.
-When a person turned 65, he or she would start getting money based upon the amount given over the years.
-In this way, Social Security works as a way to share money between people.
-Taking from working Americans and giving to the older people is what American Social Security is.
+The current generation of workers would pay a little each month in a tax that the government would give to older people who were retired.
+When a person turned 65, he or she would start getting a check each month from the government.
+In this way, Social Security works as a way to share money between younger and older Americans.
+Taking from working Americans and giving to the older people is how American Social Security works.

 Roosevelt knew that once Social Security became law, it would always be a part of American life.
 He guessed that once workers had paid into a system for years, they would expect to receive their money.
-No politician would ever try to end the system once it was in place!
+No politician would ever dare to end the system once it was in place!
 He was correct.
 Social Security is still one of the most popular and most expensive things the federal government does for the people.

 A team led by Secretary of Labor Frances Perkins, the first female to hold a Cabinet position, wrote the Social Security Act.
 In addition to providing for retirees, unemployment insurance was part of the plan.
 The Federal government offered to match money states paid for the blind and job training or for the physically disabled.
 Unmarried women with children also received money under the Social Security Act.
 However, by far, the largest number of people who got money because of the law are America’s retirees.